-This page contains all you need to know regarding your time at the 2021 Autumn NWSSR!
+This page contains all you need to know regarding your time at the 2022 NWSSR!
 The important stuff is also being sent to you in emails.
 Please let us know if you have any questions!

 Schedule and Workshops

 To view the daily schedule and a comprehensive list of workshops, please CLICK HERE!
 Workshops are subject to change.
 They will be announced and posted at the retreat as well.

 The retreat is located at Bloom True Farm

 Address: St Helen’s Washington ( will be updated soon)

 Directions from 15 (north or south):